theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/certificate-renewal.md

 The following article shows how to manually and automatically renew a X.509 certificate used for TLS in yunIO.

-### Renewing a Certificate Manually
+### Renew a Certificate Manually

 !!! warning "Warning!
 The certificate is already expired:"
     To access the Designer after a certificate has expired, delete the `tls.json` file in the installation directory of yunIO and restart the yunIO service.
     This resets all TLS settings in yunIO, including the certificate selection.

-#### Renew a Certificate with New Key
+=== "Renew a Certificate with New Key"

 	1. Before the old certificate expires, install a new certificate on the server machine.
 	2. Open the yunIO Designer and switch to the new certificate, see [Server Settings - Transport Layer Security](../documentation/server-settings.md/#transport-layer-security).
 	3. Delete the old certificate from the Microsoft Certificate Store.

-#### Renew a Certificate with the Same Key
+=== "Renew a Certificate with the Same Key"

 	1. Block external access to yunIO using the firewall.
 	2. Open the yunIO Designer and enable anonymous access, see [Access Restrictions - Anonymous Access](../documentation/access-restrictions/global-access.md/#settings).
 	3. Disable TLS in the Designer, see [Server Settings - Transport Layer Security](../documentation/server-settings.md/#transport-layer-security).
 	4. Renew the certificate with the same key using Windows AD Certificate Services.
 	5. Enable TLS in the Designer with the new certificate.
 	6. Disable anonymous access in the Designer.
 	7. Allow external access to yunIO using the firewall.

-### Renewing a Certificate Automatically
+### Renew a Certificate Automatically

 If you're using [win-acme](https://www.win-acme.com/reference/plugins/installation/script) for the renewal of Letsencrypt certificates, run the following PowerShell script with the same client that runs win-acme.